 Art.
-14. The Farm Team System - Farm Team players may be used only to the extent to ensure a team has ten (10) [nine (9) during the playoffs] players eligible for a game.
+14. The Farm Team System - Farm Team players may be used only to the extent to ensure a team has nine (9) players eligible for a game.
 In the event a coach foresees that their team will not have an adequate number of players for a game, they may add a player or players to the game day roster by utilizing the Farm Team System as follows: